 Creating GLB files using Maya and Substance Painter

-Use Maya and Substance Painter to export a GLB file that can be uploaded to 3D Warehouse.
+Use Maya and Substance Painter to export a GLB file that can be added to a product in the Shopify admin.

 Prepare your model for export in Maya

 To prepare your model for export, you need to make sure that it's a single mesh and that it has a single material applied to it.

 - Import your model into Maya by going to File > Import..., choosing your 3D file, and then clicking Import.

 - Click Mesh > Combine to combine your mesh into a single object.